Enterprise Digital Transformation: 9 Signs Your Playbook Needs an Upgrade

 Digital enterprise transformation strategy: main priorities

-With core indications for enterprise digital transformation sorted out, tech executives now need to understand how they should approach enterprise architecture and digital transformation in the context of this new information.
+With core indications for digital enterprise transformation sorted out, tech executives now need to understand how they should approach enterprise architecture and digital transformation in the context of this new information.
 What should be prioritized at the beginning of the journey?

 Assessing readiness for transformation

-Any digital transformation roadmap will include building an innovation culture within the company and addressing any existing resistance issues.
+Any enterprise digital transformation roadmap will include building an innovation culture within the company and addressing any existing resistance issues.
 But, there is still value in doing some preliminary research and evaluating the employees' expectations and experiences with new technologies.
 Doing so in advance will help executives determine the best educational and onboarding strategy as well as shape a vision that will be shared across the organization.

 The readiness for change is mostly measured through communication, feedback gathering, and identifying the essential components of organizational preparedness.